telerik/xaml-docs/controls/raddiagram/features/raddiagrams-serialization.md

     End Sub
 {{endregion}}

-## Preserve bindings to the automatically serialized properties
+## Preserve Bindings to the Automatically Serialized Properties

 If you have a binding between a RadDiagramItem property that is [automatically serialized](#extending-raddiagram-serialization) and a property from the item’s view model the binding won’t work after the deserialization.
 This is because the serialization/deserialization logic of the diagram sets those properties locally which has bigger priority than a binding.
 You can read more about the value setting precedence in the [Dependency Property Value Precedence](https://msdn.microsoft.com/en-us/library/vstudio/ms743230(v=vs.100).aspx) MSDN article.